 SCADA Software consists of several basic modules or components.
-The most essential module is the I/O module which is meant to communicate with various devices, or otherwise the system would not be called SCADA.
-The secondary component is mimic module, then the third one is Alarm module, Trending, Reporting.
-And usually a typical SCADA software would need Tag System to share data across all component or get them connected, and lastly the program backbone would powered by a Script/Logic control in order to get them working together with correct sequence and proper order.
+The most essential module is the I/O module which is meant to communicate with various devices.
+The secondary component is Mimic module, followed by Alarm module, Trending and Reporting.
+Usually a typical SCADA software would need Tag System to share data across all components and get them connected.
+Lastly the program’s backbone would be powered by a Script/Logic control in order to get them working together in correct sequence and proper order.

-On top of basic components, a decent modern SCADA software would further equipped with advanced modules like Redundancy, Scheduler, Recipe, User Management, Internet access with high security implementation.
+On top of basic components, a decent modern SCADA software would further equipped with advanced modules like Redundancy, Scheduler, Recipe, User Management or Internet access with high security implementation.

-The control or changing of equipment parameter will be done through this driver, and the status and parameter reading will also be done via the similar channel.
+The control or changing of equipment parameter will be done through this driver, as well as the status and parameter reading.
 This reading and writing of data compliment the 4 letters of “Control And Data Acquisition” in SCADA acronym.
 That’s why this I/O module is the most essential part of SCADA system.

-The SCADA software is mostly hooked up to the equipment via serial link in RS232/RS485/RS422 before year 2000, but it’s now usually being connected using ordinary computer network either through Ethernet cable or wirelessly connected.
+SCADA software mostly connects to the equipment via serial link in RS232/RS485/RS422 before year 2000, but it’s now usually being connected using ordinary computer network either through Ethernet cable or wireless.

 Mimic Screen Animation

 As the name suggests, Mimic Screen is to imitate the physical look of the devices or equipment on the screen.
-However, it is meaningless if the mimic is just imitate the physical object into the screen, so usually the status of the equipment will also be reflected on the screen itself, whereby we call this process as animation.
-The simplest animation is color changes representing different status according to specific legend, for instance, Stop status as red, Run status as green.
-More lively animation would be rotating, or movement for equipment state indication.
-For example a rotating agitator, a level indication, a moving conveyor and etc.
+However, it is meaningless if the mimic just imitate the physical object into the screen.
+So, the equipment will also reflect the status on the screen itself, and we call this process as animation.
+The simplest animation is color changes, representing different status according to specific legend.
+For instance, Stop status as red, Run status as green.
+More lively animation would be rotation, or movement for equipment’s state indication.
+For example a rotating agitator, a level indication, a moving conveyor, etc.

-On top of data and status reading, mimic screen also allows user to control the linked up equipment, so that starting or stopping of a system can be done through mouse click.
-The beauty of Mimic Screen is to allow operator to have the overview of the plant floor without needing them to go to the site to check out the condition, as well as controlling the devices without any physical access.
+Besides data and status reading, mimic screen also allows user to control the linked up equipment, so that starting or stopping of a system can be done through mouse click.
+The beauty of Mimic Screen is to allow operators to have the overview of the plant floor without needing them to enter the site to monitor the condition, as well as control the devices without any physical access.

-Alarm annunciation is not essential to SCADA but play a very critical role during operation.
-Because it allows operator to be informed and take necessary action when any of the operating parameter is beyond acceptable limit, or any unwanted event has occur.
-A traditional presentation of alarm is through alarm viewer, whereby alarm will be displayed according to timestamp, or sorted under its severity, or any other preferences like grouping.
-Traditionally, the alarm will be logged and printed using dot matrix printer, this is still being practiced in conservative industries and facilities owner in the believe that even when power failure or database get corrupted or interfered, the previously logged alarm will still can be traced.
-However, modern alarm management would opt to have different path of output, on top of internal database storage, the alarm can also be sent out to individual recipients via email or SMS.
+Alarm annunciation plays a very critical role during operation.
+It alerts operators to take necessary action for any unwanted event, or when any of the operating parameter is beyond acceptable limit.
+A traditional presentation of alarm is through alarm viewer, where alarms will be displayed according to timestamp, sorted under its severity, or any other preferences like grouping.
+Traditionally, alarm will be logged and printed using dot matrix printer, this is still being practiced in conservative industries and facilities, so that even when power failure or database corrupted, the previously logged alarm can still be traced.
+However, modern alarm management would opt to have different path of output.
+On top of internal database storage, the alarm can also be sent out to individual recipients via email or SMS.
 This way, the traceability of the alarm or event will still be available in the case of main SCADA system failure.

-Trending is not essential in all cases but can be equally important when come to analysis or troubleshooting of problem.
-Some system split trending into Real-time and Historical but they are serving the same purpose, they are chosen parameters being trended over time.
-Trending allows analytic to be performed on a collection of data, it can be used for preventive maintenance, or some troubleshooting can be traced back after certain incidence occurred.
+Trending is important for analysis and troubleshooting of problem.
+Some system will split trending into Real-time and Historical, but both serve the same purpose, which is to trend the chosen parameters over time.
+Trending allows analytic to be performed on a collection of data, it can be used for preventive maintenance, or to troubleshoot and traced back some occurred incidence.

-Reporting is important to production and analytical oriented application.
-Report generation in SCADA is not any different than other application.
-The real-time data is stored and tabulated according to required format, some pie/bar chartings can be added as needed.
+Reporting is important for production and analytical oriented application.
+Report generation in SCADA is similar with other application.
+Real-time data is stored and tabulated according to required format, some pie/bar charts can be added as needed.
 And then it can be printed to a printer, or simply generate into PDF as soft copy.

 Still don’t quite get the picture?
 Have a look at Ecava IGX SCADA online web demo or download your free copy now to get started.